-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
-Kansas City International Airport experiences very significant seasonal variation in monthly rainfall.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
+Kansas City International Airport experiences extreme seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 12 months, from January 21 to January 6, with a sliding 31-day rainfall of at least 0.5 inches.
 The most rain falls during the 31 days centered around June 2, with an average total accumulation of 4.9 inches.

 The rainless period of the year lasts for 2.1 weeks, from January 6 to January 21.
-The least rain falls around January 13, with and average total accumulation of 0.5 inches.
+The least rain falls around January 13, with an average total accumulation of 0.5 inches.